unix4fun/pemaead/README.md

 ## Usage Examples

 Important notes:
-* Write() is only bufferizing, the call to Close() will actually write your data, keep that in mind.
+* Write() is only buffering, the call to Close() will actually write your data, keep that in mind.
 * Close() will close the underlying fd provided to the Writer.

 ### Writer